NiMaZi/dott_de_assignment/README.md

 The job graph of the Dataflow ETL pipeline is in:
 https://storage.googleapis.com/dott_de_assignment_shares/job_graph.PNG
-This is an example of loading rides.
-The other 2 are identical in terms of pipeline structure.

 The WebApp can be accessed via http://dott-de-assignment.ew.r.appspot.com/vehicles/{qr_code} or http://dott-de-assignment.ew.r.appspot.com/vehicles/{vehicle_id}.